dev-mohsinali/vanilla-python/README.md

-# scrapy-bits
+# python-bits
-A common repository for vanilla python bits
+A common repository for vanilla python